npm/policies/receiving-reports.md

 ### Reports of Violations of the npm Terms of Service

-If a user is publishing a flood of empty squatting packages, spamming, offensive content, or other childish trolling aimed at the service rather than at a specific user, then the course of action is simple:
+If a user is publishing a flood of empty squatting packages, spamming, phishing, offensive content, or other childish trolling aimed at the service rather than at a specific user, then the course of action is
+simple:

 1. Ban the user.
 2. Clean up the mess.

+If it's possible that they are unaware that their behavior is not allowed, it is a good idea to not ban the user outright, but send them an email asking them to please stop the bad behavior.

+Here's an example:

+    Subject: Empty/duplicate packages removed
+    From: Isaac Schlueter <isaacs@npmjs.com>
+    To: Some User <some-user@gmail.com>
+    Cc: npm support <support@npmjs.com>

+    Several empty and duplicated packages belonging to you were removed.

+    Please do not publish empty packages to npm.
+This causes difficulty for others who may want to use names for new projects.

+    We do not allow "reserving" names for future use.
+You must have something to publish before taking a package name.
+Otherwise, we quickly end up with a lot of empty packages, and names being used for no purpose.

+    If you continue to publish empty packages to npm, your username and/or IP address may be blocked from accessing the service.

+    Thank you.

+    --i

+Do not mention, involve, or CC the person who reported the bad behavior, as this can only result in added conflict.
+Briefly thank them for the report, and let them know that it's been dealt with.

 ### Reports of Targetted Harassment